 In clinical practise, a small percentage of minor meniscal injuries fail to improve adequately despite appropriate physiotherapy treatment.
 In these cases, surgery may be indicated to ensure an optimal outcome.
 Most large meniscal tears, particularly involving a ‘locked’ knee also require surgical intervention.

 Surgery for a lateral meniscus tear involves a minimally invasive procedure known as a knee arthroscopy.
 In this procedure, an orthopaedic surgeon debrides or removes the torn part of the meniscus via 2 small incisions.
 This ensures the weight bearing surface of the meniscus is smooth allowing unobstructed movement of the knee.
 Surgery generally aims to preserve as much of the cartilage as possible.
 This helps to maintain the knee’s shock absorption capacity whilst minimising the likelihood of future degeneration.
 The treating physiotherapist and doctor will refer to an orthopaedic specialist if surgery may be indicated.
 This is often the case following a reasonable period of failed conservative treatment.
 Physiotherapy treatment and rehabilitation is required after surgery to ensure a safe return to activity or sport and an optimal outcome.
 This should ideally begin prior to surgery to speed recovery.

 Prognosis of a lateral meniscus tear

-Those patients with minor lateral meniscus tears that are managed conservatively can usually expect to return to sport or activity in approximately 2 – 4 weeks.
-For moderate tears that are managed conservatively return to sport or activity may take 4 – 6 weeks or longer.
+Patients with a minor lateral meniscus tear who undergo appropriate conservative management can typically expect to return to sport or activity in around 2 – 4 weeks.
+For moderate meniscal tears that are managed with appropriate conservative physiotherapy, return to activity or sport may take 4 – 6 weeks or longer.